sr39/gizmo-debug/scripts/gizmo_documentation.md

 **Omega0**: Cosmological matter density parameter in units of the critical density at z=0.
 Relevant only for comoving integration.

 **OmegaLambda**: Cosmological vacuum energy density (cosmological constant) in units of the critical density at z=0.
-Relevant only for comoving integration.
+Relevant for comoving integration, but can in principle be set for a non-periodic box to reflect uniform expansion.
 For a geometrically flat universe, one has Omega0 + OmegaLambda = 1.
-For simulations in Newtonian space, this parameter has to be set to zero.
+For simulations in Newtonian space (non-cosmological, non-expanding), this parameter has to be set to zero.

 **OmegaBaryon**: Baryon density in units of the critical density at z=0.
 Relevant only for comoving integration.